 Edit MEMORY.md to correct errors or remove outdated info.

 Memory files travel with the workspace.
 Switch machines?
 Your assistant remembers everything.
+This is a key advantage over stateless chatbots like ChatGPT or Claude — see our OpenClaw vs ChatGPT and OpenClaw vs Claude comparisons.

 Files are cheaper than stuffing everything into context windows.

 For users: Be specific about what you want remembered.
-"Add this to memory" or "Remember that I prefer X."
+"Add this to memory" or "Remember that I prefer X." The payoff is an assistant that saves you hours — see how much in our productivity breakdown.

 For assistants: Write things down.
 If you think "I should remember this," update a file immediately.